peteretep/peteretep.github.io/_posts/2016-05-01-wind-turbine-blades.md

 Prepreg materials have a number of advantages including:

 \begindescription
-  \item [Ease of use:] The material is already combined, eliminating a major stage of the manufacturing process.
+  * Ease of use: The material is already combined, eliminating a major stage of the manufacturing process.
-  \item [Low void percentage:] The impregnation of the fibers can be controlled carefully and voids can be eliminated.
+  * Low void percentage: The impregnation of the fibers can be controlled carefully and voids can be eliminated.
-  \item [Clean:] The moulding process does not involve liquid matrix material, eliminating the messiest and most environmentally damaging aspect.
+  * Clean: The moulding process does not involve liquid matrix material, eliminating the messiest and most environmentally damaging aspect.
-  \item [Consistency:] The amount of resin in a prepreg material can be carefully controlled.
+  * Consistency: The amount of resin in a prepreg material can be carefully controlled.
-  \item [Automation:] Use of prepreg materials can simplify automation of construction methods.
+  * Automation: Use of prepreg materials can simplify automation of construction methods.
 \enddescription

 Disadvantages of prepreg materials include:

 \begindescription
-  \item [Cost:] Prepreg materials are more expensive.
+  * Cost: Prepreg materials are more expensive.
-  \item [Lower shelf life:] B-stage prepreg materials have a limited shelf life.
+  * Lower shelf life: B-stage prepreg materials have a limited shelf life.
 Some materials need to be stored at lower temperatures.
-  \item [Heat cure:] Prepregs require higher temperatures to cure.
+  * Heat cure: Prepregs require higher temperatures to cure.
 Manufactures need to use autoclaves or heated moulds to cure prepreg components.
 \enddescription

 A number of prepreg manufactures are working with blade manufactures to supply suitable materials.
 Hexcel supply Vestas and have opened factories close to Vestas manufacturing sites in Colorado, USA and Tianjin, China \citehexcel_prepreg_sites.

-% ## Issues
-% Failures - delamination
-% Design issues
-% Problems

 # Material Advances